Marty Krofft, co-creator of hit kids’ TV shows, dies of kidney failure at 86 | KRDO

 Krofft and his brother are the brains behind television shows including “The Bugaloos,” “Lidsville,” “Sigmund and the Sea Monsters,” “Pryor’s Place,” “Far Out Space Nuts,” “The Lost Saucer,” “The Krofft Supershow,” “Wonderbug,” “Electra Woman and Dyna Girl,” “Dr. Shrinker,” and “Bigfoot & Wildboy.”

+Visitors to “The World of Sid and Marty Krofft” rode an eight-story escalator and were greeted by actors in costume, a carousel and a ride in which they sat in a human-sized pinball, ricocheting through a course, according to the Atlanta History Center.

+It was all so groovy and fun – until the park petered out for a multitude of reasons just a few months later.
+But the Kroffts live on in Atlanta.
+The Omni was renamed CNN Center, and those who took tours of CNN’s Atlanta operations began by riding up the escalator.

-Then in the late 80s, Krofft and his brother created and produced the satirical series “D.C.
+In the late 1980s, Krofft and his brother created and produced the satirical series “D.C.
 Follies,” which featured a cast of life-size puppets depicting prominent figures including Richard Nixon and Arnold Schwarzenegger.
-The show, which ran for two seasons from 1987 to 1989 during primetime, became a hit among politicians as well as the public.
+The show, which ran for two seasons from 1987 to 1989 during prime time, became a hit among politicians as well as the public.

 After appearing on a feature show on CBS in 1988, Krofft created a series of live shows entitled “Comedy Kings” for the Sands Hotel and Casino in Las Vegas.

-Other primetime shows include “Donny & Marie Show” on ABC, “The Brady Bunch Hour,” and “Barbara Mandrell and the Mandrell Sisters.’
+Other prime time shows include “Donny & Marie” on ABC, “The Brady Bunch Hour,” and “Barbara Mandrell and the Mandrell Sisters.’

 The Krofft brothers were awarded the Lifetime Career Award at the Saturn Awards in 2003 for creating some of those most iconic fantastical television shows.